BrannanGeshwind/python-api-challenge/README.md

 # python-api-challenge

+## Notes:
+I believe that the temperature scale in the data from the OpenWeatherMap API is in Kelvin.
+I used Google to convert from Fahrenheit to Celsius to Kelvin to make sure temperatures were within range.

 ## Updates:
 - 11/27 - Finished assignment, updating README for submission.
 - 11/26 - Finished Weather section and started Vacation.